Word Order Flashcards

 Before you start, you’ll need the following:

 - An example sentence in your target language that you understand, usually through the help of a translation.
-In the beginning, I generally get these from my grammar book, since those sentences have been hand-picked, translated and come with a nice explanation of the grammatical concepts within them.
+In the beginning, I generally get these from my grammar book, since those sentences have been hand-picked and translated, and they come with a nice explanation of the grammatical concepts within them.
+I don’t mind the use of translations here, as long as you don’t include them in your flashcards.

 - Pictures that somehow relate to the content of your example sentence.
 If you’re learning a sentence like “My homework was eaten by my dog,” you could grab a picture of homework, a guilty dog, an angry teacher, a student, a classroom, etc. It’s not particularly important that you get a perfect picture for your sentence, just that you get some picture.
 I like to use the basic version of Google Images for this.